thomknoe/INFO-5345/Lab 2/README.md

 ## Ideation & Individual Brainstorm

 I was drawn to Tega Brain’s practice of frustrating modern infrastructures to open up new ways of thinking about time and ecology.
 Pieces like _Being Radiotropic (2016)_ and _Ecological Time_ imagine clocks governed by organisms or systems outside human control.
+My initial sketches played with alternative timekeeping: one tracking bird migration patterns, another marking discrete intervals between F-line subway stops.

 ![Inspiration 1](assets/insp1.png)
 Tega Brain, _Being Radiotropic_ (2016)